 2. Mass attendance is mandatory - The Church considers that a candidate for Confirmation both know and practice their faith.
 Therefore, all confirmation students must fully participate in the Confirmation program.
 This means that all students are expected to attend Sunday Mass each week as well as complete the entire program.
 This way all students become reasonably educated in the faith and participate in parish life.
 Confirmation preparation without regular Mass participation would be insincere.
 It’s like trying to play in the big game of the season or perform in the end-of-year concert without ever having come to practice.
-We would prefer that students in the Confirmation Program attend the Sunday 5:30 Mass.
-The music and spirit of this Mass are designed for teenagers (come with your friends and experience the power of the Eucharist).
-Most of our learning opportunities take place before the Sunday 5:30 pm Mass.
+We would prefer that students in the Confirmation Program attend the Sunday Family Mass at St Brendan's @ 10a or St Ann's @ 10:30a.
 However, we understand the need to occasionally attend another Mass time with your family during the weekend to accommodate the needs of your family, school and sports schedules.
-If this is the case we ask the student present a note from their parents if they are unable to attend Mass after class.

 3. Absences - Candidates are expected to attend ALL Oneight Nights.
 Each candidate is expected to attend every Oneight night to move forward in the program and receive the Sacrament of Confirmation.
 The only valid excused absence is for a medical reason or family emergency.
 If an Oneight Night is missed, the candidate is responsible for contacting Paula Skalinski email@example.com as soon as you realize there is a conflict so that you can discuss your options.
 In the email please include the phone number that you can most easily be reached.